paul-duvall/100-days-of-code/log-r2.md

 Review
 - Finished using learnlayout.com to review CSS layout basics
 - Posted new article (FCC Basic Algorithms 3) to blog
+- Started watching Wes Bos' What the Flexbox videos (https://flexbox.io/) to strengthen understanding of CSS Flexbox

 Learn